How to Send a Square Invoice in 9 Steps

 Step 5: Add Items to the Invoice

-Step 6: Add Payment Methods
+Step 6: Update Payment Options

 Step 7: Update Your Invoice Delivery Settings

-Three options are available for sending invoices:
+Square has three options for sending invoices:

 Step 8: Review & Send/Schedule